A consistent scalar-tensor cosmology for inflation, dark energy and the Hubble parameter: Key hypotheses, observations and their context

-\textbf{Main findings and their context.} Rapid inflation after the Big Bang, slow expansion of the current universe with a recurring acceleration, and core-collapse supernovae are extraordinary gravitational events in modern astronomy and cosmology but have not been discussed under a coherent theoretical framework.
+Rapid inflation after the Big Bang, slow expansion of the current universe with a recurring acceleration, and core-collapse supernovae are extraordinary gravitational events in modern astronomy and cosmology but have not been discussed under a unified theoretical framework.
 Given the uncertain physical mechanisms involved in these events to various degrees, it is perhaps counterintuitive to attempt a unified theoretical approach.
 Surprisingly, however, using a wide class of simple extensions to Einstein's theory of gravity, general relativity (GR), a mechanism appears to exist under which key features of these distinct events could follow as a dynamical consequence.

 Gravitational interaction with a scalar field is an indispensable ingredient of most theories of inflation in the early universe with a potential that allows for either a false vacuum \cite{Guth1981} or a slow roll \cite{Linde1982} dynamical behavior of the scalar.
-There are fundamental reasons for a scalar field to be in fact an intrinsic part of gravitational theory from the viewpoints of the equivalence principle, quantum gravity, and unified theory and its low energy reduction, leading to a variety of scalar-tensor (ST) theories of gravity \cite{Brans1961, Dicke1962, Wagoner1970, Damour1993b, varaoni, Khoury2004, Wang2011}, together with intense effort of experimental tests \cite{Damour1998, Scharre2002, Bertotti2003, Steffen2010}.
-Furthermore, there has been substantial interest in incorporating ST theory into (extended) inflation \cite{LaSteinhardt1989, Steinhardt1990} leading to significant developments as summarized in \cite{Clifton2012}.
+There are fundamental reasons for a scalar field to be in fact an intrinsic part of gravitational theory from the viewpoints of the equivalence principle, quantum gravity, and unified theory and its low energy reduction, leading to a variety of scalar-tensor (ST) theories of gravity \cite{Brans1961, Dicke1962, Damour1993b, varaoni, Khoury2004, Wang2011, Wagoner1970}, together with intense effort of experimental tests \cite{Bertotti2003, Damour1998, Scharre2002, Steffen2010, Margerin2014}.
+Furthermore, there has been substantial interest in incorporating ST theory into (extended) inflation \cite{Steinhardt1990, LaSteinhardt1989} leading to significant developments as summarized in \cite{Clifton2012}.

-In a recent paper \cite{Wang2013}, a new type of trapping of the scalar gravitational field for a broad class of ST theories has been highlighted, which could be relevant for core-collapse supernovae.
-The mechanism involves an effective scalar potential activated dynamically through the matter stress tensor, metric coupling and scalar potential, in a fashion analogous to the ``chameleon effect'' \cite{Khoury2004} that has received major attention in the recent literature \cite{Clifton2012}.
+In a recent paper \cite{Wang2013}, a new type of trapping of the scalar gravitational field for a broad class of ST theories has been identified.
+Remarkably, it allows the scalar gravitational field to not only to drive inflation which could be tested through cosmological imprints such as CMB anisotropies, but also to potentially reinvigorate core-collapse supernova by topping up apparently missing energy required to explain the observed powerful astronomical explosions.